 '''

+Signature

-protected int
+protected abstract int

 getAndDecrementPendingFireCount()

 '''

 This is an accessor method for fireCount.
 This method atomically decrements, by one, the value of fireCount (when it is greater than zero) and returns the value from before the decrement.
 This method can be used in the handleAsyncEvent() method to handle multiple releases: